metareflection/neurosymbolic-class/papers.md

 # Papers

-The list of papers will be collected on Sciwheel.
+The list of papers will be collected here.